 - 2 Tbsp cornstarch dissolved in 2 Tbsp (30 mL) cold water 15 g

-Prep: Preheat oven to 400°F (204°C).
+- Prep: Preheat oven to 400°F (204°C)*.
 Arrange workspace, placing flour, egg, and panko in separate bowls.
 Mix salt and pepper into panko.
+Cut cauliflower into bite-sized florets.

-Shake & Bake: Cut cauliflower into bite-sized florets.
-Working in batches, coat the florets in flour, then egg, then breadcrumbs.
+- Dredge: Working in batches, coat the florets in flour, then egg, then breadcrumbs.
 Set on a parchment paper-lined baking sheet.
 Bake for 15 to 20 minutes, or until crispy.

-Sauce: Set a small saucepan over medium heat and add the sesame oil, garlic, and ginger.
-Cook for 2 minutes, until fragrant, then add remaining “Sauce” ingredients except the cornstarch mixture.
+- Sauce: Set a small saucepan over medium heat and add the sesame oil, garlic, and ginger.
+Cook for 2 minutes, until fragrant, then add remaining sauce ingredients except the cornstarch mixture.
 Whisk to combine and bring to a simmer.
 While whisking, slowly pour in the cornstarch mixture.
 It should thicken quite quickly; if not, continue simmering until thick.

-Assemble: Drizzle sauce over the baked cauliflower and gently toss to evenly coat.
+- Assemble: Drizzle sauce over the baked cauliflower and gently toss to evenly coat.
 Serve cauliflower over warm rice or quinoa.